Imitation Attacks and Defenses for Black-box Machine Translation Systems: Imitating Black-box MT Systems

 \section{Imitating Black-box MT Systems}

-We first study imitation models through simulated experiments: we train victim models, query them as if they are black boxes, and then train imitation models to mimic the victim outputs.
+We first study imitation models through simulated experiments: we train victim models, query them as if they are black boxes, and then train imitation models to mimic their outputs.
 In Section~\ref{sec:real}, we turn to imitating production systems.